iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 #### Worker

-`io_method=worker` is available on every platform postgres runs on, and implements asynchronous IO - from the view of the issuing process - by dispatching the IO to one of several worker processes performing the IO in a synchronous manner.
+`io_method=worker` is available on every platform maintable runs on, and implements asynchronous IO - from the view of the issuing process - by dispatching the IO to one of several worker processes performing the IO in a synchronous manner.